-We added the ability to specify filters directly in the portion of code that re-evaluates the VLAN or do a call to the API.
-These filters can be defined in Configuration $\rightarrow$ Advanced Access Configuration $\rightarrow$ Filter engines.
+We added the ability to specify filters directly in the portion of code that re-evaluates the VLAN or do a call to the API when we receive a RADIUS request.
+These filters can be defined in Configuration \rightarrow Advanced Access Configuration \rightarrow Filter engines.